01 of 18

 There are a variety of options for visiting the Panama Canal.

-For those who want more than just a look, there are small-boat partial- and full-transits... available on certain days of the week.
+For those who want more than just a look, there are small-boat partial- and full-transits available on certain days of the week.
 Ancon Expeditions is a trusted company offering these trips and tours of the nearby rain forests.
-These transits start at about $150/person; keep in mind that smaller tour boats do not have top priority in the canal.
-For that reason, this 80 km. trip will often take a full day.Continue to 17 of 20 below.
+These transits start at about $150/person;... keep in mind that smaller tour boats do not have top priority in the canal.
+For that reason, this 80 km. trip will often take a full day.Continue to 16 of 18 below.

 Intriguing Indigenous Art

 A converted YMCA in the Balboa section of Panama City has become a destination for shoppers interested in Panamanian art.
-It's called Centro Artesanal and although some of what's for sale here is clearly junk aimed at tourists, you will also find native craftsmanship that will be of interest even if you don't want to buy it.
+It's called Centro Artesanal and although some of what's for sale here is clearly junk aimed at tourists, you will also find native craftsmanship that will be of interest even if you are not a buyer.

 One traditional wrap is called a mola.
 It comes in various sizes and quality of the stitching varies.
 You will also find paintings and carvings throughout Panama that are worth considering, and prices are usually negotiable.
 But keep in mind that some of the sellers are struggling to feed their families.
-Weigh that sad fact against the bargain... price you'd like to pay for their meticulous work.Continue to 18 of 20 below.
+Weigh that sad fact against the bargain price... you'd like to pay for their meticulous work.Continue to 17 of 18 below.

 Cool Mountain Retreats